Updated on April 2nd, 2025

 Let’s face it.
 Life is busy.
 The days are short and having time to sit down and read all there is to know about prepping your student for college can be overwhelming and downright stressful!
 But what if there was a way to learn much of what you need to know about the college process while exercising, cooking dinner, commuting to work, eating your lunch or any other time you are performing daily tasks and want to make them more productive.
 Well, there IS a way to do exactly that!

 Podcasts are a GREAT alternative to reading and not to mention easy to slip into your daily routine, all while learning a thing or two for your soon-to-be college student.
+One such valuable resource is the College Parent Central Podcast, which offers practical advice and support for navigating the challenges of college parenting and provides insights and discussions around the college admission process.

 While podcasts are a great option, let’s be honest, not all are created equal.
 To help you narrow down the content that will help your college-bound teen succeed and pay for college, I have narrowed down my top 7 podcasts picks (in no particular order) on the topics of studying and testing advice, financial aid, college admissions, and parenting tips.

-1. The College Prep Podcast
+The College Prep Podcast

-Looking for tips and tricks for topics from time management tools for your teen, study strategies, prepping for the SAT/ACT, scholarships, essay writing, or parenting advice?
-This is the podcast for you!
+Looking for tips and tricks for topics from time management tools for your college bound student, study strategies, prepping for the SAT/ACT, scholarships, essay writing, or parenting advice?
+Then The College Prep Podcast is the podcast for you!

 Each week, Megan Dorsey and Gretchen Wegner, share tips on how to “survive and thrive” and navigate the college maze.
 Tuning in will help you and your teen feel more confident and ready to tackle the college process.
+Additionally, they highlight the importance of resources for parents of high school students during the student’s college search.

-2. Getting In: A College Coach Conversation
+Getting In: A College Coach Conversation

 Is your student struggling to find the right college?
 Here’s an article that will make the decision more manageable: Helping Your Child With Choosing the Right College

-3. Parenting Today’s Teens
+Parenting Today’s Teens

-7. The Prepped and Polished Podcast
+The Prepped and Polished Podcast

 As parents having the knowledge and an understanding of the process of preparing your college-bound teen for their college years is half the battle.
 These 7 podcasts are sure to enlighten and educate as well as provide solid advice to help your family navigate the windy road to college.

 In addition to learning tips from these podcasts, scholarships are a great way to reduce the stresses associated with college.
 Haven’t gotten started yet?
-If you and your student would like to learn more about how to find scholarships that can help pay for college, sign up for our free college scholarship webinar!
+If you and your student would like to learn more about how to find scholarships by state that can help pay for college, sign up for our free college scholarship webinar!
 We cover how to spot the scams so you can make sure your student is applying to scholarships that are actually worth their time.
 Join the next free training here: www.thescholarshipsystem.com/freewebinar.

 Do you know of or listen to other podcasts?
 Leave a comment below so we can add them to the list!